 Let's re-imagine the previous scenario, but say that you did have a camera installed, a GoPro.
-As they are built for outdoor use, your GoPro would be designed for a bumpy ride and would not think of this incident as anything out of the ordinary, and this incident would simply be added to the current however-long-video it was working on right then.
+As they are built for outdoor use, your GoPro would be designed for a bumpy ride and would not think of this incident as anything out of the ordinary.
+This incident would be added to the current however-long video it was working on right then.

-A GoPro camera also doesn’t have a very long battery life, so you’re either going to have to constantly plug it in to keep it charged, or you’re likely to occasionally run out of battery life, potentially missing out on capturing the footage of your next trip.
-Many mounts for GoPro's are built for helmets or handle bars and do not have ports to allow them to constantly be charged, which would render the waterproofing features useless.
+A GoPro camera also doesn’t have a very long battery life, so you’re either going to have to plug it in to keep it charged constantly, or you’re likely to occasionally run out of battery life, potentially missing out on capturing the footage of your next trip.
+Many mounts for GoPro's are built for helmets or handlebars and do not have ports to allow them to constantly be charged, which would render the waterproofing features useless.

 Although they are waterproof, GoPros are not designed to be exposed to the elements for extended periods of time.
 By keeping one in your vehicle, which will often see fluctuations in temperature, your GoPro is likely to end up breaking or malfunctioning over time.
 Operating in the heat has proven to be troublesome, with GoPro's being designed to shut down if their massive processing power is causing overheating.

 Finally, one other reason that a GoPro does not make a good dashcam is that these devices are very well-known virtually everywhere you go.
 In other words, you’ll essentially be attracting the attention of thieves and criminals and making it more likely that your vehicle will be targeted at some point.

 The Best Dashcam's Available Today!

 So what are the best dash cameras on the market today?
 Let’s take a quick look at two of the best dashcams we currently have for sale.